surichen35/dataStructure/README.md

 # data Structure
-review data structure and try to fix some problems from Leetcode
+1. review data structure
+2. Record some solutions of Leetcode Problems;

 By suri.chen
 21/06/2019